 Another key consideration for entrepreneurs is funding.
 While many startups begin by bootstrapping, entrepreneurial ventures usually need to tap into other sources of financing as they grow.
 Typical types of financing include angel investors, venture capital, and private equity, and choosing the right funding strategy for each stage of your business's development is a critical skill for aspiring entrepreneurs.

-Yes, there are online courses available to help you develop the skills you need at every stage of your entrepreneurship journey.
+Yes, there are online courses and short Guided Projects available to help you develop the skills you need at every stage of your entrepreneurship journey.
 If you're trying to refine your world-changing business idea, courses can help you get in the entrepreneurial mindset, generating the inspiration and creativity you need to think outside the box and identify new opportunities for innovation.
 Once you've got your vision, more practical courses can help with things like the process of launching your startup, business modeling and planning, lean startup principles, and change management.
 And when you're ready to bring in outside investors, online courses can help with startup valuation and financing strategy.